 Key Stage 3 – Curriculum

 Students study a wide range of courses in keeping with the National Curriculum and the School’s Curriculum Policy.
 Here at All Saints, we believe in providing a broad and balanced curriculum, offering students the opportunity to achieve in a wide spectrum of subjects.
 We value all subject areas in the development of children and encourage students to create a curriculum that will enable them to pursue their own interests alongside the core subjects.
 Religious Education is part of the core curriculum for all.
-At key stage three students begin to select their own pathways of study, with the option to pick up additional languages or the Arts.
 We are dedicated to the physical needs of young people and all our students participate in Physical Education as part of their core curriculum from Year 7 to Year 11 inclusive.

-All Saints offers, through the Independent and State Schools Partnership, accelerated GCSE courses for more able students, and extra-curricular programmes for those identified as being able, interested and motivated.
-We work hard at bridging the nationally identified gap between the academic performance of boys and girls and students identified as pupil premium.
+All Saints offers, through the Independent and State Schools Partnership, extra-curricular programmes for those identified as being able, interested and motivated.
+We work hard at bridging the nationally identified gap between the academic performance of boys and girls and students identified as Pupil Premium.